dasch-swiss/dsp-tools/docs/dsp-tools-generate-test-data.md

         "commentText": "Your text"                                      # default="My comment"
     },
     "hasLinkTo": {
-        "targets": "targetClass" | ["targetClassOfProp1", ...]          # default="Resource" (resources from all classes
+        "objects": "objectClass" | ["objectClassOfProp1", ...]          # default="Resource" (resources from all classes
-                                                                        # derived from that class can become a target)
+                                                                        # derived from that class can become an object)
     }
     "hasRepresentation": {
-        "targets": "targetClass" | ["targetClassOfProp1", ...]          # default=resources from all classes derived from
+        "objects": "objectClass" | ["objectClassOfProp1", ...]          # default=resources from all classes derived from
-                                                                        # a multimedia representation can become a target
+                                                                        # a multimedia representation can become an object
     }
 ```